glycerine/tmframe/README.md

 ability to convey and attach full event information to each timepoint as required.

+### implementation

+There is a basic Go implementation in this repo.
+[Docs here](https://godoc.org/github.com/glycerine/tmframe).

 ### notes

 [1] For zygomys parse format, see [https://github.com/glycerine/zygomys](https://github.com/glycerine/zygomys)